 Head over to Rewards for residents for more information.

-Each year the Town of Cambridge in partnership with WESROC offers the opportunity for residents to purchase local native seedlings for a subsidised price.
+The Town, in partnership with WESROC, offers residents the opportunity to purchase subsidised local native seedlings throughout May.

-The offer, available each year throughout May, encourages and supports residents to use sustainable and water wise local native plants in their gardens and verges.
+The offer encourages and supports residents to use sustainable and water-wise local native plants in their gardens and verges.

 Responsible Cafés is a national program that encourages cafés to offer a discount to customers who bring their own reusable takeaway cup.
 The program aims to reduce the number of disposable cups used and wasted and promote awareness of the issues of single-use waste in the process.
 To see if your local café is part of the program check out the Responsible Cafés website.